wikimedia/mediawiki-extensions-Wikibase/docs/topics/json.md

 Changes to the JSON format are subject to [Stable Interface Policy].

-**NOTE: The canonical copy of this document if in Wikibase.git.
+**NOTE: The canonical copy of this document is in Wikibase.git.
 Changes can be requested by filing a ticket on [https://phabricator.wikimedia.org Phabricator].**

-[TOC]

 ## JSON Flavor {#json_flavour}